Complementary and Alternative Medicine Options for Individuals with Disabilities

 Meditation has been proven to have significant benefits for patients in a rehabilitation setting.
 Many patients have reported that they feel that meditating at the end of their day helps manage their pain.
 Others report that they are sleeping better, are able to manage their anxiety throughout the day and feel more connected to their physical body in regards to noticing where they compensate for pain.

 The Meditation Program at HHH is ideal for everyone, from beginners to established meditation students, who seek peacefulness and well-being while building mindfulness and awareness.
 Participation is open to all patients, family members and visitors.

 Acupuncture, Reiki and Massage Therapist appointments are set directly with the provider and are fee for service.
 There is no need for a prescription and anyone who feels they can benefit from the service, including outpatients, visitors, and community program participants is encouraged to try it out.
 A physician clearance form is required for all inpatients who wish to participate in a complementary medicine program.
 The inpatient unit clerk will help facilitate faxing the clearance permission form to the acupuncture or massage therapist.

-These therapies are available to in and outpatients with cardiac, pulmonary and orthopedic conditions, as well as to those with stroke, brain and spinal cord injuries.
+These therapies are also available to in and outpatients with cardiac, pulmonary and orthopedic conditions, as well as to those with stroke, brain and spinal cord injuries.
 After discharge from Helen Hayes Hospital, patients may continue with the complementary medicine program if they desire.

 Located in New York’s Hudson Valley, this programs serves patients from throughout the New York Metropolitan region, New Jersey and Connecticut.